COVID: BioNTech-Pfizer speeds up vaccine delivery to EU | DW | 16.03.2021

 The expedited delivery will likely be welcome by EU nations that are feeling the squeeze from a bloc-wide beleaguered vaccine program.

-The European Commission has ordered at least 1.4 billion doses of the four coronavirus vaccines authorized in the EU: US companies Moderna and Johnson & Johnson, in addition to BioNTech-Pfizer and the currently largely-suspended jab by AstraZeneca.
+The European Commission has ordered at least 1.4 billion doses of the four coronavirus vaccines authorized in the EU: US companies Moderna and Johnson & Johnson, in addition to BioNTech-Pfizer and AstraZeneca.

 Although orders should be more than enough for the some 450 million people living in the European Union, supply difficulties, export restrictions and bureaucratic tangles have led to a current shortfall in the bloc.
-The suspension of the AstraZeneca jab is the latest setback for the EU.
+The suspension of the AstraZeneca jab by some EU countries is the latest setback.

 On Saturday, Germany's vaccination commissioner Christoph Krupp called on the European Union to increase its production capacities and for Germany to become vaccine self-sufficient.